MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/getting-started-with-playFab-and-snowflake.md

 # Getting started with PlayFab and Snowflake

-This tutorial describes how to enable the **Snowflake** add-on from PlayFab, and then provides some starter examples of queries you can do in **Snowflake** to show off the integration.
+This tutorial describes how to enable the Snowflake add-on from PlayFab, and then provides some starter examples of queries you can do in Snowflake to show off the integration.

-If you are looking for a high-level description of why **Snowflake** integration with PlayFab is *cool*, you may want to start with our introductory blog post first.
+If you are looking for a high-level description of why Snowflake integration with PlayFab is *cool*, you may want to start with our introductory blog post first.

 ## Setting it up

-The first step in using **Snowflake** with PlayFab is to create a **Snowflake** account.
-If you already have a **Snowflake** account, you can skip this step.
+The first step in using Snowflake with PlayFab is to create a Snowflake account.
+If you already have a Snowflake account, you can skip this step.
 Otherwise, you can [create a new Snowflake account](https://api.playfab.com/downloads/newSnowflake) for free with a trial period.

-- Create a standard account in the US-West region. **Snowflake** provides a 30 day trial period, so you can evaluate **Snowflake** risk-free, though you may need to provide billing information.
+- Create a standard account in the US-West region.
+Snowflake provides a 30 day trial period, so you can evaluate Snowflake risk-free, though you may need to provide billing information.

-- After your **Snowflake** account is set up, you can then enable the **Snowflake** add-on in PlayFab by providing your **Snowflake Account ID**.
+- After your Snowflake account is set up, you can then enable the Snowflake add-on in PlayFab by providing your Snowflake Account ID.

-You can find your **Account ID** in the **URL** you are given to log into **Snowflake**.
+You can find your Account ID in the URL you are given to log into Snowflake.
 It will look something like: **jw02773**.

 ![Game Manager - Add-Ons - Snowflake](media/tutorials/game-manager-add-ons-snowflake.png)

 - After you select the **Install Snowflake** button, the add-on will enter the *pending* state for about a minute.
 - When complete, a *feed* of your data will have been created.

-The next step is to subscribe to that feed from your **Snowflake Account**.
+The next step is to subscribe to that feed from your Snowflake account.

 - To subscribe, log into your **Snowflake Account**.
-- In a worksheet, execute the **SQL** command shown below with the role **ACCOUNTADMIN**.
+- In a worksheet, execute the SQL command shown below with the role **ACCOUNTADMIN**.

 ```sql
 CREATE DATABASE playfab_shared FROM SHARE jr71147.playfab_share